Around 85,000 people are in prisons in England and Wales.

 All headline measures of prison safety show increasing violence in the last year.

-Statistics are measured for the 12 months to September (deaths) or June (other measures).
+The statistics cover 2016 (deaths) or the 12 months to September (other measures).

 The House of Commons Library has published a report about recent concerns over prison safety, examining possible causes of the increasing violence.